Hassan Pakandam

-Hassan Pakandam (حسن پاک اندام; May 19, 1934 in Tehran – July 16, 2013 in Tehran) was a member of Iran senior national Boxing team from 1955, continuously until 1965, and a member of Tehran Taj (تاج تهران) Boxing Club from 1950 to 1965, boxing in the 60, 63.5, and 67 kg divisions.
+Hassan Pakandam (حسن پاک اندام; May 19, 1934 in Tehran – July 16, 2013 in Tehran) was a member of Iran senior national boxing team from 1955, continuously until 1965, and a member of Tehran Taj (تاج تهران) Boxing Club from 1950 to 1965, boxing in the 60, 63.5, and 67 kg divisions.
 He was a well-built, skilled, swift, and intelligent all-around boxer.
 His recognized punch was a powerful cross.
 He participated at the 1958 Asian Games, and also as team captain at the 1964 Summer Olympics, in the Lightweight division and was also selected for the Lightweight division of the Iranian national boxing team, to participate in the 1962 Asian Games.

 Boxing career

 Pakandam joined the Niroo va Rasti (Power and Virtue) Club (نیرو و راستی) in 1949 at the age of fifteen.
-He became a member of Tehran Taj Boxing Club in 1950 at the age of sixteen, and played his first official senior match with Tehran Taj boxing team, in Ankara, Turkey, representing Iran, in 1953 at the age of nineteen.
+In 1950, he became a member of Tehran Taj Boxing Club, and with the club team played his first official senior match in Ankara, Turkey, representing Iran, in 1953 at the age of nineteen.
 He participated in numerous international and national matches with Tehran Taj boxing team, representing Iran, up to 1955, when he was officially selected for Iran senior national boxing team.
 The Tehran Taj boxing club made the backbone of the senior national boxing team for the next decade, including the team that participated in the 1958 Asian Games, in Tokyo, managing to rank second, considering medal counts, and fifth in the overall boxing table.

 In Tokyo 1958, the Iranian boxers at the 1958 Asian Games were participating for the first time in the Third Asian Games, with a team of nine boxers.
 Pakandam which was selected as a member of the team, in the 60 kg division, faced Chung Dong-Hoon from South Korea in the quarterfinal.
 After multiple injuries were inflicted to his face during their match, he finally lost on points to Chung Dong-Hoon the eventual gold medal winner of the division, and obtained the fifth place of the division.

 In 1962, bringing on the experience of the previous Asian Games, and numerous matches, following extensive training, a very ready Pakandam, at the peak of his boxing career, was selected for Jakarta, Indonesia, 1962 Asian Games, succeeding Iran national championship matches held in Tehran, after defeating all opponents decisively.
 Later on, Iran National Olympic Committee (N.O.C.IRAN) decided not to participate in the games, with any sports team, mentioning lack of adequate national budget, as the reason.